Follow-Up Tests

 We can use the SIMPER results to compare responses across pairwise combinations.
 For example, we could focus on an individual species and compare it's importance for different pairwise comparisons:

-‘Frvi’ is one of the species that contributes most to the differences between sample units from different groups, though it is not statistically significant (probably because of its high variability among sample units).
+'Frvi' is one of the species that contributes most to the differences between sample units from different groups - it's always in Position 1 or 2 - though it is not statistically significant (p), likely because of its high variability among sample units as reflected in ratio values near 1.

-We can also filter the results to focus on those that are statistically significant:
+We can also filter the results to those that are statistically significant:

 Species average Comparison Position